spacetelescope/drizzlepac/doc/source/multivisit.rst

 The drizzle parameters used to create these products are determined based on the average number of exposures for all the exposed pixels in the SkyCell layer.
 This only serves as an approximation of what would work best across the entire SkyCell layer, as some portions may only have a single exposure while other regions may have many overlapping exposures.
-However, this still works reasonably well due to the fact the only the following drizzle steps are actually applied when creating the MVM products:
+However, this still works reasonably well due to the fact that only the following drizzle steps are actually applied when creating the MVM products:

   * sky matching